Kaditcuy/alx-low_level_programming/0x18-dynamic_libraries/README.md

 ## 1. Without libraries what have we?
 We have no past and no future
 * Wrote a script that creates a dynamic library called liball.so from all the .c files that are in the current directory.

+## 2. Let's call C functions from Python
+* Created a dynamic library that contains C functions that can be called from Python.